emtee40/Aria2App-Wiki/Setup-DirectDownload.md

 # Aria2App setup
 Once your script is running, you need to gather the IP address of the machine.
 When you have it you can type in the address field of DirectDownload in Aria2App the full address pointing to the directory listing.
-Remember that any path added to the end of the address will be ignored.

 >**Example**: If the address is 192.168.1.8 and the port is 801, then the full address is http://192.168.1.8:801/.

 >**Note**: HTTPS is also supported.

-You can also specify to use basic authentication, which is not provided by this script.